dask/distributed/docs/source/serialization.rst

 Communication Context
 +++++++++++++++++++++

+.. note:: This is an experimental feature and may change without notice

 Dask :doc:`Comms <communications>` can provide additional context to serialization family functions if they provide a ``context=`` keyword.
 This allows serialization to behave differently according to how it is being